yadayada/acd_cli/README.md

 You may provide most node arguments as a 22 character ID or a UNIX-style path.
 Trashed nodes' paths might not be able to be resolved correctly; use their ID instead.

+When uploading/downloading large amounts of files, it is advisable to save the log messages to a file.
+This can be done by appending `2> >(tee acd.log >&2)` to the command.

+When the script is done running, its exit status can be checked for flags.
+If no error occurs, the exit status will be 0.
+The flag values are: argument error -- 2, failed file transfer -- 8, upload timeout -- 16, hash mismatch -- 32, error creating folder -- 64.
+If multiple errors  occur, their values will be compounded by a binary OR operation.

 ##Usage example

 ```